som3canadian/Some-Tools/README.md

   ```

 - **complete-uninstall**:
-  - Delete all installed tools, remove bin directory and delete our modification in .zshrc or .bashrc
+  - Delete all installed tools, remove bin directory and delete our modification in `.zshrc` or `.bashrc`.
-  - We will delete only some-tools section in your .zshrc or .bashrc file.
+  - We will delete only some-tools section in your `.zshrc` or `.bashrc` file.
 So if you made some modifications along the way, they will be kept.
-  - Af the complete uninstall, you shoudl have 3 .zshrc or .bashrc file.
-One finishing with .backup that we created at the initial setup and the second one, .backup2, before deleting sometools section in the complete-uninstall process.
+  - Af the complete uninstall, you shoudl have 3 `.zshrc` or `.bashrc` file.
+One finishing with `.backup` that we created at the initial setup and the second one, `.backup2`, before deleting sometools section in the complete-uninstall process.

   ```bash
   $ ./sometools.sh complete-uninstall